Turns Out There Are Actual Relationship Benefits to Couples Massages

 It’s not all courtesy of the candlelight and mood music, though.
 Science is at play.

-In addition to a plethora of physical benefits, Amanda Berman, a licenced massage therapist with Zeel, says that massage promotes the release of endorphins, "the brain's happy-feel good chemicals, which aid in reducing stress, depression, and anxiety while at the same time helping us to feel more energized."
+In addition to a plethora of physical benefits, Amanda Berman, a licensed massage therapist with Zeel, says that massage promotes the release of endorphins, “the brain’s happy-feel good chemicals, which aid in reducing stress, depression, and anxiety while at the same time helping us to feel more energized.”